der-coder/der-coder.github.io/index.md

 # About me
-Passionate and curious at heart, I'm a perrson that enjoys good puzzles and challenges.
+Passionate and curious at heart, I'm a person that enjoys good puzzles and challenges.
 My interests are centered in robotics, but I've also been involved in the Automotive industry since I was little.
 ## Education
 - B.Sc.
-Mechatronics Engineering
+Mechatronics Engineering (2017)
+Focused in industrial automation and embedded systems.
 ## Experience
 ### Tesla | Internship
 **September 2017 - April 2018**